jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I didn't just imagine this better perspective; I got to see it.
 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.

 You'll be the "player god" of a civilization.
 A virtual divinity who knows all and sees all, and who puts its general will into action using an array of buttons, switches, and toggles.
-As you play the game, you'll use these levers of power to save up money.
-You'll then decide where to invest it by selecting what to research, where to place buildings, and especially when to click "upgrade."
+As you play the game, you'll use these levers of power to save up money—you'll then decide where to invest it by selecting what to research, where to place buildings, and especially when to click "upgrade."

-Pressing that most important button magically transforms every factory, hospital, road, house, and citizen, to the technology of the modern age.
-Below, you'll see a person being the player god in the game _Anno 1800_.
+Pressing that most important button magically transforms every factory, hospital, house, and citizen, to the technology of the modern age.
+Look below, and you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrandioseTinyApisdorsatalaboriosa' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>